-Is an athlete's eligibility declared if he/she is a member of a school team but never plays in a contest on the freshman, JV or varsity level?
-No. Athletes must actually participate in a contest, at any level of play (regular season or post
+2. Is an athlete's eligibility declared if he/she is a member of a school team but never plays in a contest on the freshman, JV or varsity level?

 No. Athletes must actually participate in a contest, at any level of play (regular season or post regular season), to declare athletic eligibility.